hgcl/clara-le/src/posts/water-kefir-log.md

 ---

+## 2025-09-24

+Process:

+- 24/09, 13:00, 22 °C: Mix everything
+- 27/09, 18:40, 19 °C: Filter and bottle kefir, add a small glass of apple juice to the big 1 L bottle (lost some kefir on the way, bottles not as full as usual)
+- 30/09, 16:30, 20 °C: Refrigerate

+Feedback:

+- The result is very dry and perfecly sparkling, with a hint of sweetness
+- Go crazier with the aromas during the bottled fermentation.
+We didn't taste the apple juice that much.

 ## 2025-09-17

 On the way back home, I stopped at my mother's place.
 It's been a few years she's had her kefir grains, and swear by this fermented drink.
 I love fermenting stuff, and kefir sounded like a low-effort culture to add to my bacteria farm.